prometheus/pushgateway/README.md

 Deleting a grouping key without metrics is a no-op and will not result in an error.

-**Caution:** Up to version 0.1.1 of the Pushgateway, a `DELETE` request using the following path in the URL would delete _all_ metrics with the job label 'foo':
+**Caution:** Up to version 0.1.1 of the Pushgateway, a `DELETE` request using the following path (the deprecated form, see above) in the URL would delete _all_ metrics with the job label 'foo':

     /metrics/jobs/foo

-Newer versions will interpret the above URL path as deprecated (see above).
-Consequently, they will add the IP number of the client as an instance label and then delete all metrics with the corresponding job and instance label as their grouping key.
+Newer versions will treat this path in the same way as

+    /metrics/job/foo

+Note that no implicit addition of an instance label is happening here (in contrast to how the deprecated form of the path is treated during pushing).

 ## Development